List of Anita Blake: Vampire Hunter characters: Samuel

-The Master of the City of Cape Cod, Samuel helped Jean-Claude escape Europe and Belle Morte's court via ship, as a favor to Augustine.
-Samuel is rare amongst vampires in having fathered not only a child, but three, with his siren wife, Leucothea.
-His animal to call is the mermaid.
+The Master of the City of Cape Cod, Samuel helped Jean-Claude escape Europe and Belle Morte's court, via sailing ship, as a favor to Augustine.
+Samuel is rare among vampires due to his having fathered not only one child but three with his siren wife, Leucothea.
+Of all animals to call, Samuel can summon the mermaid.
 He came to St. Louis early at Jean Claude's request.